Operating Principles

 Speed is mercy

 Once I've decided someone needs to go, every week of delay makes it worse for everyone.
 It feels like kindness.
 More time, more chances.
 It's not.
 It's cowardice dressed up as compassion.
 They usually know.
 The team always knows.
-Be decisive, be fair, be quick.
+Be fair, and move quickly.

 On Building